edoski/bostarter/docs/DB-PRJ-REPORT.md

 - **This has led to my realisation that a clear picture of the operations needed to be done before he starts designing the db is crucial**
 - I have opted not to implement this as it was not required in the traccia and doing so would require restructuring the db schema and i am already a bit far into sql

-- I initially had a ridiculous amount of stored procedures that far exceeded what was requested in the list of operations of the traccia, but cut down significantly as it wouldve made the system, though more realistic, far too complex beyond the scope of the project.
+- I initially had a ridiculous amount of operations that far exceeded what was requested in the list of operations of the traccia, but cut down significantly as it wouldve made the system, though more realistic, far too complex beyond the scope of the project.
 The most complex of which were always sp_X_update procedures
 	- **scope creep in check... do not implement what was not asked of you to implement**
 		- another example was originally wanting to containerise the project with docker, or use laravel framework for php... all great things but not required and would add significant overhead in complexity

 - lots of SPs have common logic checks, I decided to modularise this by abstracting out the common logic checks into secondary helper SP's to improve readability and maintainability of the code
+	- I followed the same philosophy and even file structure (checks first, action last) in php
+	- idem but with triggers, removed all triggers (except for the ones asked in the traccia) i defined and instead integrated the logic into existing sp's, to improve maintainability of the code so as to ensure that everything that has to be known about what the sp affects in the db is immediately visible there

-- With my main init file having grown to >1700 lines I decided to document it with very clear segmentations to make it clearer and more maintainable
+- With my main init file having grown to >2700 lines I decided to document it with very clear segmentations to make it clearer and more maintainable
 	- highlight importance of clear structure, documentation, and necessity of transmitting clearly the purpose/intent of the SP etc

 - while the existence check for the project might seem redundant from a pure data-integrity standpoint, it is valuable for providing a better, more controlled error response and enforcing additional business logic.
 EXAMPLE: The check for the project’s closed state is absolutely necessary for comments and financing operations because it’s not covered by the foreign key constraints.

-- decomposing php site into components, actions and public (pages) to split page display from action logic, and components great for code reusability
+- decomposing php site into components, actions, functions, and public (pages) to split page display from action logic, and components great for code reusability

 # **6. FUNZIONALITÀ**
 ---